Mo-Abdalkader/ShAI/Tasks/Task7/README.md

 #### 3.3 Model Selection & Training
 Choose a set of candidate models suitable for the task
 ##### 3.3.1 Linear Regression
+Used to find the best-fitting straight line that describes the relationship between the variables

 ```python
 from sklearn.linear_model import LinearRegression